ProfJigsaw/stack-overflow-react/README.md

 # stack-overflow-react
 A re-write of my bootcamp projects front end in ReactJs

-The finish app can be found [here](https://sol-react.herokuapp.com)
+The production build of this app can be found [here](https://sol-react.herokuapp.com)